Stomach Flu (Gastroenteritis)

 When should I see a doctor for stomach flu symptoms?

-Seek medical care if vomiting or diarrhea lasts more than two days, if you have a high fever, severe abdominal pain, blood in stool, or signs of dehydration2 4.
+Seek medical care if vomiting or diarrhea lasts more than two days, if you have a high fever, severe abdominal pain, mcv blood test results meaning and normal range in stool, or signs of dehydration24.